-Let’s say you have some medical issues that you are concerned about.
+Perhaps you have some medical issues that you are concerned about.
 If you are thinking that by not doing a medical exam it would be easier to get approved because you have these pre-existing conditions, that’s likely not going to be the case.

-Perhaps you haven’t been to the doctor in a few years for even a routine physical.
+Maybe you haven’t been to the doctor in a few years for even a routine physical.
 The insurance company may be concerned that you could possibly have some health issues and not even be aware of it.

 Look, if you are in your 20’s and 30’s the insurance company likely won’t be concerned.
 However, when you get into your 50’s, 60’s and beyond then the insurance companies tend to get concerned if you haven’t completed routine physicals.

 As a result they may not be willing to approve your application.
 They may feel that they don’t have enough information to make a decision for approval.

 On the other hand, if you had a physical in the last year and everything else looks great, the insurance company would be much more comfortable approving you for coverage.

 Understand that this typically applies for larger policies such as over $100,000 depending on the insurance company.
 If you are applying for a smaller policy such as between $1,000 and $40,000 to help cover final expenses, they won’t be concerned at all about when your last physical was.